fcrepo-exts/fcrepo-import-export/README.md

 ##### Bag Serialization

 The import-export-utility supports serialization as part of import and export.
+For both import and export the format used for serialization MUST be in a bag profile's `Accepted-Serialization`.
+If not, the process will fail with a list of accepted formats.

-During import the utility will attempt to extract the serialized bag based on the content type of the path specified.
+During import if the import-export-utility detects that a bag is a regular file it will attempt to deserialize the bag based on the content type of the file.

 For export, if a bag profile allows serialization the format can be specified with `-s` or `--bag-serialization` along with the desired format.
 Currently, the following formats are supported: